 Category | Winner |

-As you can see, ExpressVPN won three categories, while Proton VPN won two categories and there were 2 ties.
-Proton VPN is not a bad service.
+As you can see, ExpressVPN won three categories, while Proton VPN won two categories, and there were three ties.
+That being said, Proton VPN is a great service.
 They would probably win against most of the other VPN services on the market today.
 However, when going up against one of the best, Proton VPN still has some work to do to catch up.

 Whichever VPN you decide to try, be sure to pick up the best prices with the discounts below: